apache/tapestry-5/54_RELEASE_NOTES.md

 changed slightly.
 An empty input string is encoded to a null rather than being passed through the type coercer.
 This reflects the desire that a submitted value (in a URL or a form) that is blank is the same as no value: null.

+## Client Persistent Fields

+Tapestry now determines if a client-persistent field is mutable and contains changes, using the same checks as for session-persistent objects (the OptimizedSessionPersistedObject interface and so forth).
+Previously, Tapestry would load a mutable object into a field, but a change to the internal state of that mutable field would not always be preserved in the serialized object data attached to links.